The respondent is a 33 year old man from Morocco who was pushed back from North Macedonia to Greece on 18th May 2021.

 Upon reaching the camp, a female Tunisian translator, also mentioned in a previous report, who wore civilian clothes and was described as around 27 years old, spoke to the respondent.
 Again, the respondent was refused water.

 “She wasn’t allowing me to smoke, to drink water, she was racist to me more than anyone.
 The way she treated me, it wasn’t fair.
 When I was standing, she was telling me to sit and when I was sitting, she was telling me to stand”.

 The respondent entered a small building where one man in civilian clothes took his photo and fingerprints.

 After this, the respondent was taken by van by the same two men in police uniform to the border.
 They opened the door and told the respondent to “Go back to Greece”.

 At no point did the respondent ask for asylum.

 “I didn’t ask for asylum because I thought they would take me to detention and I don’t know how else I would stay there”.

-The respondent immediately tried to enter North Macedonia again, jumping over the same fence as the day previously.
+The respondent recounted that he immediately tried to enter North Macedonia again, jumping over the same fence as the day previously.
 The respondent experienced a very similar second pushback where he was taken to the same camp near the border and fingerprinted again.